 Dutch Hollow Farm was honored with the AJCA's most prestigious honor - the Master Breeder Award - in 2012.
 The farm is the second generation to receive the award as Paul's father, Stanley, earned the distinction in 1983.
 The Chittendens also received the National Dairy Shrine's Distinguished Cattle Breeder Award in 2014.

-Dutch Hollow Farm ranks among the top 100 herds in the country for Jersey Performance Index (JPI) with an average JPI of +62 (8/18) on 762 cows.
-Half of the cows have been genotyped.
+Dutch Hollow Farm ranks among the top 25% of herds in the country for Jersey Performance Index (JPI) with an average JPI of +28 (12/21) on 842 cows.

 Each year, Dutch Hollow Farm sponsors the Best Bred and owned award at The All American Junior Jersey Show and features photographs of winners in its Jersey Journal advertisements in January.